Talking About Unreal Situations in the Present or Future

 Green text signifies an Amazon affiliate link.
 Other links are to websites that provide more information.
 If you make a purchase via a green link, I may receive a small commission (at no additional cost to you).
 Apoven is a labor of love.
 Affiliate links help support my coffee budget and late night writing addiction. 🙄

-If you enjoyed this post, you can also support Apoven by liking and/or sharing. 🙂
+If you enjoyed this post, support Apoven and English learners by liking, sharing, Tweeting or pinning. 🙂

 Thanks for visiting!